Your two-wheelers might move your soul but if you can’t even get it started, there’s no chance of experiencing that.

 When you open the tank and notice that the oil got old, gum, and sediment form, that’s when you know the oil has become unhealthy for your ride.

-However, if you need to go somewhere quickly as your scooter is out of service, you can try a Fancy Apple bike rental service.
+However, if you need to go somewhere quickly as your scooter is out of service, you can try a fancy bike rental service.
 Because without the fuel that might be the only way.

 As the oil has already reacted with the oxygen in the air, there’s no other option left but to change the whole oil inside the tank.